fuegovic/PedalinoMini/README.md

 IMPORTANT: ESP32 board and Arduino Pro Micro must share GND.

-## Booting modes
+## Boot modes

-PedalinoMini™ has 8 booting modes:
+PedalinoMini™ has 7 boot modes:

 Mode|Name|Description
 ----|----|-----------
 1|Normal|BLE and WiFi are enabled.
 PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.
-2|Bluetooth Only|WiFi and Web UI are disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection only.
+2|Bluetooth Only|WiFi and Web UI are disabled.<br>PedalinoMini™ will wait for BLE-MIDI connection only.
 3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> WiFi Provisioning -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
 4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection too.
 5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
 6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.
-7|Ladder Config|Learn mode for your ladder pedal.
-Any resistors ladder (up to 6 buttons) can be calibrated just pressing footswitches in any sequence.
-During calibration press and hold the footswitch until the timeout expires (the upper bar reaches zero) and the measure is acquired with a value in the botton bar.
-After calibration footswitches are numbered depending of the corresponding analog value: lower value lower number.
-TC HELICON Switch-6 footswitch 1 correspond to button 6, footswitch 2 to button 5, and so on until footswitch 6 to button 1.<br>Configure at least one pedal as Ladder before to proceed with configuration.
-8|Reset to factory default|
+7|Factory Default|Reset EEPROM to factory default.

 The last booting mode (1-5) is selected if you don't press any button on boot.